 Just fill that with foundation instead of water! 😆

 The only benefit is that a compact is slightly more portable compared to traditional foundation bottle / tube.
 But you can’t tell me it saves that much space:

-And I’ve never had any leaking mishaps with any of my foundation bottles.
+I suppose the cushion compact is spill-proof, but I’ve never had any leaking mishaps with any of my foundation bottles / tubes.

 Another argument I hear often for cushion compact is that it’s so handy for the purse.
 Who is routinely touching up their makeup during the day with liquid foundation?
 Most people blot and touch up with powder.